-Outdoor shades are great because they let you control the amount of sun beating down, giving you shade when (and where) you need it most.
+Outdoor shades are helpful, because they let you control the amount of sun beating down, giving you shade when you need it most.
 But how do you know if outdoor shades are the right fit for you?
 We’re answering 6 of your outdoor shade FAQs.

 Pictured: Coolaroo Outdoor Solar Shade in 5% Bronze.

 What Is An Outdoor Shade?

 An outdoor shade (also known as exterior shades) is very similar to a traditional roller shade.
 The difference is that the shade is typically woven from PVC or HDPE material, creating a mesh-like fabric that allows more light to pass through.
 The internal mechanisms are typically made with heavier duty materials than indoor shades so they withstand the elements.
 They also resist fading, warping and mold.